 How can you travel sustainably in Lisbon?
-To go beyond the inner city is the secret.
-Let’s meet the Portuguese Geographer Luis Mendes who gives us some sustainable tips to explore Lisbon away from mass tourism.
+The secret is to go beyond the inner city.
+Let’s meet the Portuguese Geographer Luis Mendes who will give us some sustainable tips to explore Lisbon away from mass tourism.

 Hi Luis, Could you introduce yourself?

-I am a Portuguese geographer in the Centre for Geographical Studies of the Institute of Geography and Spatial Planning of the Universidade de Lisboa.
-Also, I am an activist in the social movement Morar em Lisboa.
+I am a Portuguese geographer at the Centre for Geographical Studies of the Institute of Geography and Spatial Planning of the Universidade de Lisboa.
+Additionally, I am an activist in the social movement Morar em Lisboa.
 My motto is “go beyond the inner city”.

-I work in Morar em Lisboa, for about four years now.
-I joined this movement from the beginning.
-As a geographer, I’m also a specialist in gentrification.
+I have worked in Morar em Lisboa for about four years now.
+I joined this movement from the very beginning.
+As a geographer, I am also a specialist in gentrification.
 I studied gentrification for around 20 years, since the end of my graduation, back in early 2000, in particular tourism gentrification.
-I am also on the board of an association, which is a part of Morar em Lisboa.
+I am also on the board of an association which is a part of Morar em Lisboa.
 Last week I took part in a very important virtual assembly of inhabitants.
 It was an assembly with more than 800 collectives and associations from more than 45 countries in the world.
-And we spoke about the right to housing from the United Nations.
-To defend the right to housing.
+We spoke about the right to housing granted by the United Nations.

 Could you tell us more about Morar em Lisboa?
 What do you do there?

 Morar em Lisboa is a big social movement that was born at the end of 2016.
-It’s a movement with more than 60 associations, collectives, all kinds of organizations that defend the right to housing.
-In the core of the coordination of the movement, we are around 12 organizations.
+It is a movement with more than 60 associations, collectives, all kinds of organizations that defend the right to housing.
+At the core of the coordination of the movement, we are around 12 organizations.
 We are a significant social movement with a lot of representation and legitimacy; for instance, we are recognized by national and international media.

-Also, we have been doing a very important job of putting the right to housing in the public agenda and also in the political agenda of Portugal.
-We support students, also researchers who work for us.
-We promote debates.
+We have been doing a very important job of putting the right to housing on the public agenda and also on the political agenda of Portugal.
+We support students and researchers who work for us.
 Our main goal is to debate with civil society, and also with political representation.
 We make a connection between the citizenship democracy and our politicians.

 Why did you decide to join this movement?

-I was invited after the big masterclass that I did in April 2016 in the Urban Design Lab called Stadslab from the Netherlands and citizenship Academy, which is an organization of activism.
+I was invited after the masterclass that I did in April 2016 in the Urban Design Lab called Stadslab from the Netherlands and citizenship Academy, which is an activist organization.
 I was invited to supervise scientifically the master class.
-And after that, the mentor of Morar em Lisboa thought to do a platform from the masterclass to let the association moving.
-Then we gather a lot of associations and we gather this social movement.
-I always took part in social movements and activism, even in the student associations in my faculty.
+After that, the mentor of Morar em Lisboa thought to create a platform from the masterclass to let the association moving.
+Afterwards, we gathered a lot of associations and we gathered this social movement.
+I always took part in social and activist movements, even in the student associations in my faculty.
 I have worked on the board of several associations.
-For me, it was a pleasure taking part in Morar em Lisboa, because it really gave me the opportunity to understand how social movement works that is quite different from an association.
+For me, it was a pleasure taking part in Morar em Lisboa, because it really gave me the opportunity to understand how social movement works, that is quite different from an association.

 What does sustainability mean to you?

 Sustainability is the opportunity and the duty of the present generations to have a moderated, conscious, and rational consumption of natural resources and any kind of resources without putting in danger the future generations.
 So, this is the classic definition of sustainability.
 But for me now the Triple Bottom Line view of sustainability is very important.
-It considers the economic, the environment, and the social.
+It considers economic, environmental, and social aspects.

-I’m very worried nowadays not just with environmental sustainability, but also with the social sustainability of touristic places, like Lisbon.
-Social sustainability is an essential thing because if you lose the population of these neighborhoods, you will lose the identity.
+I am deeply worried nowadays not just about environmental sustainability, but also about the social sustainability of touristic places, like Lisbon.
+Social sustainability is an essential feature because if you lose the population of these neighbourhoods, you will lose their identity.
 That is how I see sustainability, and especially social sustainability in the inner city, which is the capability of maintaining the social life, the activities, and services of these neighborhoods.

 What does sustainable tourism mean to you?

 For me, it is a modus operandi of doing tourism with no excessive consumption of resources as water, land and all kinds of natural resources.
-Also, the human factors are essentials, for instance, the protection of the local population and all the cultural heritage of that place.
+Moreover, human factors are essential, for instance, the protection of the local population and the cultural heritage of that place.
 I would say that sustainable tourism is the is capacity of receptivity of a destination without exploring human and natural resources.

-Could you give any advice to Ecobnb travellers about how travelling more sustainable in Lisbon?
+Could you give any advice to Ecobnb travellers about how to travel more sustainably in Lisbon?

 Could you tell us some areas away from mass tourism that Ecobnb travellers could explore in Lisbon?

-There are certain services and organizations in Lisbon that promote sustainable tourism and they offer different experiences as “Lisbon Sustainable Tourism” that offer Responsible Walking Tour allowing travelers to learn about Lisbon and its people while contributing to social projects, in fact, the money from the tours goes into community programs.
+There are certain services and organizations in Lisbon that promote sustainable tourism and they offer different experiences.
+“Lisbon Sustainable Tourism” offers a Responsible Walking Tour allowing travellers to learn about Lisbon and its people while contributing to social project.
+The money from the tours goes into community programs.
 Also, they give tips on how to travel responsibly and how to support local businesses.
 Its end results are a lot of smiles.

-Watch the documentary YOU’LL SOON BE HERE and explore Lisbon in sustainable ways!
+Watch the documentary YOU’LL SOON BE HERE and explore Lisbon in a sustainable way!